Public opinion shifts on ICE as advocates warn of US ‘inflection point’

 The events in Minnesota, they said, have underscored a grim future of unchecked US immigration enforcement, particularly in light of last year’s massive infusion of cash into the US Immigration and Customs Enforcement (ICE) agency.

-“I think we are really at an inflexion point here,” said Kate Voigt, the senior policy counsel at the American Civil Liberties Union (ACLU).
+“I think we are really at an inflection point here,” said Kate Voigt, the senior policy counsel at the American Civil Liberties Union (ACLU).

 “We’ve seen a swell of grassroots actions over the past few weeks.
 More and more people are seeing that ICE is dangerous, violent, operating with impunity.
 More and more people are angry, scared, motivated, and more and more people are looking to their members of Congress for action.”